Virginia Tech® home

 Student advising

-Referring individuals or classes of students to advising appointments, student preparation for resume reviews.
+Referring individual Virginia Tech students or classes of Virginia Tech students to advising appointments, student preparation for resume reviews.

 Presentations and classes

-Refer students to attend workshops and employer information sessions.
-You can request a presentation for your class.
+Refer Virginia Tech students to attend workshops and employer information sessions.
+You can request a presentation for your class of Virginia Tech students.

 Handshake

-How students, alumni, employers, and Virginia Tech advisors, faculty and staff can use Handshake.
+How Virginia Tech students, alumni, employers, and Virginia Tech advisors, faculty and staff can use Handshake.

 image of cover of 2021-2022 career planning guide